Having problems with a federal agency? My office can help.

-The first step in order for us to provide you with assistance, you will need to fill out a Privacy Release Form
+In order for our office to provide you with assistance, you will need to fill out a Privacy Release Form

-Below are a few of the agencies and resources available.
-The office can also help with issues relating to the Post Office, the Office of Personnel Management, and other agencies.
+In addition to the casework areas listed below, the office can also help with issues relating to the Post Office, the Office of Personnel Management, and other agencies.

 Food and Utilities Assistance

 Housing and Renting Services

 Taxes and Finance